Acce5sDenied/MCBE_Parkour_wiki/README.md

 ---

 ## Movement mechanics
-Wayyyy more to elaborate further, it's like this for now.

 #### Collision
-Y -> X -> Z collision order
+Y -> X -> Z collision order\
+**Player's collision box**\
-Normally is `0.6×0.6` horizontally and `1.8` vertically.
+Normally is `0.6×0.6` horizontally and `1.8` vertically.\
-While crouched is `0.6×0.6` horizontally and `1.49` vertically.
+While crouched is `0.6×0.6` horizontally and `1.49` vertically.\
-While crawling, swimming or flying with elytra is `0.6×0.6` horizontally and `0.6` vertically.
+While crawling, swimming or flying with elytra is `0.6×0.6` horizontally and `0.6` vertically.\

 #### Stepping
 Stepping stuff, blips, grinds, jump cancel.
 Same as Java 1.8.\
 `/!\ NEEDS VERIFICATION /!\`

+#### Sneaking
+There exists a `0.025` margin around any edge that a player can't sneak to.
+Past this point, movement from sneaking is cancelled entirely.//todo

-#### Shifting
+#### Crawling
-Shifting makes player go only the minimum of `0.025` away from edge.
+//todo

 #### 16b/t speed limit
-16 b/t absolute speed cap (pythagoras of 3 axes).
+A player have 16 b/t absolute speed cap (pythagoras of 3 axes).
 If over 16, your velocity on 3 axes will be scaled down with equal proportion so that absolute velocity = 16.

 ---